compose-spec/compose-spec/05-services.md

 `read_only` configures service container to be created with a read-only filesystem.

+### remove

+When set to `true`, `remove` will configure platform to automatically remove the resource when the process exits.
+This has no effect if `restart` is set.

+Service continuity MAY be affected, as resource is removed before Compose implementation can react to process termination.
+Typically, anonymous volumes will be lost.

 ### restart

 `restart` defines the policy that the platform will apply on container termination.